Can you really still be friends with your ex? Or it is time to just cut all ties and move on for good?

 That’s just what it is.
 We have nothing in common anymore and there is no reason to develop a friendship at this point.

-For others, there is some mutual common grounds that I share among some of my exes where if we do have to run into each other, then we both have a mutual respect for one another.
+For others, there are some mutual common grounds that I share among some of my exes where if we do have to run into each other, then we both have a mutual respect for one another.
 If we must, we can say hello, carry a light conversation, and keep the party moving without creating a scene or awkward tension.

 Then you have those friends who were “just friends”, only you knew there was some kind of romantic tension floating around.
 But once you found “the one”, those friends began to grow distant (and even non-existent).